 In 2011 we used the money we had been saving for the down payment on a reasonably priced single-family home and rented out both sides of Brian’s duplex to help offset our two mortgages.
 We focused on saving money for our 2013 wedding and honeymoon so we would incur no further debt celebrating those milestones.

-We worked hard and kept excelling at our careers.
-We didn’t give in to much lifestyle inflation and instead met with a financial advisor to find out what we should be doing with our extra income.
-After building an emergency fund of six months expenses and maxing out our 401k and Roth IRA contributions (e.g. hitting our annual contribution limits), we still had money to support our interests.
+We worked hard and excelled at our careers.
+We didn’t give in to lifestyle inflation and instead met with a financial advisor to find out what we should do with our extra income.
+After building an emergency fund (e.g. six months of expenses) and maxing out our 401k and Roth IRA contributions (e.g. hitting our annual contribution limits), we still had money to support our interests.
 Brian bought boats, motorcycles, and other toys; I bought furniture and furnishings for our home; and, we traveled.

-When we would ask our financial advisor what else we should be doing, he would ask us to think about other big things we wanted to purchase (e.g., land, newer vehicles, a vacation home, etc.) and direct our savings efforts there.
+When we asked our financial advisor what else we should be doing, he would ask us to think about other big things we wanted to purchase (e.g., land, newer vehicles, a vacation home, a bucket list vacation, etc.) and direct our savings toward those goals.
 We would leave those sessions uninspired and unsure that the time and effort we were putting into our careers was really getting us to an understood end goal.

 We didn’t want to acquire more things simply because we were finally reaching a point where we had greater disposable income.
 I would have happily spent more money on travel, but neither of us had much time off to pursue that interest.
-We decided to pay a little more on the principal of our mortgages, I focused on some charitable giving, we started giving our financial advisor some money to invest, but we were coasting a bit aimlessly.
+We decided to pay more on the principal of our mortgages, increase our charitable giving, and give our financial advisor what was left to invest.
+But we were coasting a bit aimlessly.

 Taking a Leap and Defining a Goal